sefbkn/Lykke/README.md

+This project contains all items needed to integrate with the Decred network.

 # dcrd-dcrdata

 Contains docker containers and configurations files for dcrd and dcrdata.
 The `Lykke.Service.Decred.Api` project requires both of these tools to be configured and running.